lehrblogger/lehrblogger.com-octopress/source/_posts/2009-04-09-programming-a-to-z-assignment-9-evolvocabulary.md

   - assignments
   - ITP
   - ITP - A2Z
-excerpt: "Analayzing the papers I wrote in college."
+blurb: "Analayzing the papers I wrote in college."
-show_excerpt: true
+show_blurb: true
 ---
 The last of the weekly assignments was relatively open ended --